Skip to main content

 -H 'Accept: application/json'

 After launching a fine-tuning job, you can monitor its progress and evaluate its performance by retrieving training and evaluation metrics.
+The key metrics returned are train_loss, eval_loss, and perplexity.
 These metrics help you understand how well your model is learning and when it might be finished or require intervention.
+Regularly polling this endpoint during training allows you to make data-driven decisions, such as stopping training early if the model converges or adjusting hyperparameters for future runs.

 curl -X GET "https://fine-tuning.api.nscale.com/api/v1/organizations/$ORGANIZATION_ID/jobs/$JOB_ID/metrics" \